Bachman–Turner Overdrive: Bachman and Turner reunion 2009–2018

 Due to the intense interest in a Bachman-Turner reunion, Randy Bachman and Fred Turner announced their reteaming on December 8, 2009, in their hometown of Winnipeg.

-Information on the 2010 Bachman & Turner tour and the new album was provided at their then-new website bachmanandturner.com.
-As Randy wrote on the site, the project started with his request to Turner that he sing lead on the song, "Rock 'n Roll Is the Only Way Out".
-But after hearing the track with Turner's vocals, Randy asked if his former bandmate could contribute more vocals and some original compositions and offered to put his solo project on hold in favour of a Bachman-Turner album.
+Information on the 2010 Bachman and Turner tour and the new album was provided at their then-new website bachmanandturner.com.
+As Randy wrote on the site, the project started with his request to Turner that he sing lead on the song, "Rock 'n Roll Is the Only Way Out", but after hearing the track with Turner's vocals, Randy asked if his former bandmate could contribute more vocals and some original compositions and offered to put his solo project on hold in favour of a Bachman-Turner album.
 It morphed into a full-blown collaboration.

 On September 12, 2009, the Winnipeg Free Press had already reported that Randy Bachman and C.F.
-Turner would reunite to play concert dates in Europe, Canada and the US in 2010 backed by Randy's current band of Marc LaFrance, Mick Dalla-Vee and Brent Howard, billed simply as Bachman & Turner.
-Some early confirmed tour dates announced were June 2010 at the Sweden Rock Festival and the High Voltage Festival in July 2010 at London UK; the story added that there was also interest from agents as far away as South America and Australia.
+Turner would reunite to play concert dates in Europe, Canada, and the US in 2010 backed by Randy's current band of Marc LaFrance, Mick Dalla-Vee, and Brent Howard, billed simply as Bachman and Turner.
+Some early confirmed tour dates announced were June 2010 at the Sweden Rock Festival and the High Voltage Festival in July 2010 at London UK; the story added that also interest arose from agents as far away as South America and Australia.

-Bachman & Turner's tour and album plans resulted in a lawsuit by Rob Bachman and Blair Thornton regarding ownership of the band name and related trademarks.
-Rob Bachman and Blair Thornton claim that US and Canadian rights in the BTO name and trademark were transferred to Rob Bachman, Blair Thornton and Fred Turner when Randy Bachman commenced a solo career in 1977.
-Randy Bachman is said to have registered the names "Bachman-Turner", "BTU", "Bachman-Turner United" and "Bachman-Turner Union" in both the United States and Canada.
+Bachman and Turner's tour and album plans resulted in a lawsuit by Rob Bachman and Blair Thornton regarding ownership of the band name and related trademarks.
+Rob Bachman and Blair Thornton claim that US and Canadian rights in the BTO name and trademark were transferred to Rob Bachman, Blair Thornton, and Fred Turner when Randy Bachman commenced a solo career in 1977.
+Randy Bachman is said to have registered the names "Bachman-Turner", "BTU", "Bachman-Turner United", and "Bachman-Turner Union" in both the United States and Canada.
 These names are said to cause confusion with the names "Bachman-Turner Overdrive" and "BTO", resulting in potential damages to Rob Bachman and Blair Thornton.
-There appeared to be general legal agreement that one could perform under one's own legal names such as "Bachman & Turner", so the newly reunited pair were billed as such for the 2010 tour and album.
+There appeared to be general legal agreement that one could perform under one's own legal names such as "Bachman and Turner", so the newly reunited pair were billed as such for the 2010 tour and album.
 The band played the halftime show at the 2010 Grey Cup in Edmonton.

-The rock duo's self-titled album, Bachman & Turner, was released September 7, 2010 in North America and on September 20, 2010, in Europe.
-In November 2010 they performed at the famous Roseland Ballroom in New York City as part of their North American tour.
+The rock duo's self-titled album, Bachman & Turner, was released September 7, 2010, in North America and on September 20, 2010, in Europe.
+In November 2010, they performed at the famous Roseland Ballroom in New York City as part of their North American tour.
 A double live album, Live at the Roseland Ballroom, NYC, was recorded at that show, which was also filmed and released on DVD and Blu-ray in 2012.